- Start value for a countdown timer.

 - Full Screen

 - Free Timer has a special button for full-screen mode.
-Click this button, and the timer will expand to the size of the monitor or projector.
-This is especially convenient during exams, tests, reports, laboratory experiments, and so on.
-The timer will be visible from any part of the classroom or auditorium.
-To exit full-screen mode, press the Esc button or click on the screen.
+Click the arrow button on the toolbar or press the F11 key, and the timer will expand to the size of the monitor or projector.
+Use full-screen mode so everyone in the classroom or auditorium can see the time remaining during exams, reports, or tests.
+Press the F11 button or click on the screen to exit full-screen mode.

 - Always on Top